 Carcinogenesis [see Warnings and Precautions (5.9)] The carcinogenic potential of fosphenytoin has not been assessed.
-In carcinogenicity studies, phenytoin (active metabolite of fosphenytoin) was administered in the diet to mice (10, 25, or 45 mg/kg/day) and rats (25, 50, or 100 mg/kg/day) for 2 years.
+In carcinogenicity studies, phenytoin (active metabolite of fosphenytoin) was administered in the diet to mice (10, 25, or 45 mg/kg/day). and rats (25, 50, or 100 mg/kg/day) for 2 years.
 The incidences of hepatocellular tumors were increased in male and female mice at the highest dose.
 No increases in tumor incidence were observed in rats.
-Th highest doses tested in these studies were associated with peak plasma phenytoin levels below human therapeutic concentrations cultured V79 Chinese hamster lung cells exposed to fosphenytoin in the presence of metabolic activation.
-No evidence of mutagenicity was observed in bacteria (Ames test) or Chinese hamster lung cells in vitro, and no evidence for clastogenic activity was observed in an in vivo mouse bone marrow micronucleus assay Impairment of Fertility

-In carcinogenicity studies reported in the literature, phenytoin was administered in the diet for 2 years at doses up to 600 ppm (approxi mately 90 mg/kg/day) to mice and up to 2,400 ppm (approxi 120 mg/kg/day) to rats.
+The highest doses tested in these studies were associated with peak plasma phenytoin levels below human therapeutic concentrations In carcinogenicity studies reported in the literature, phenytoin was administered in the diet for 2 years at doses up to 600 ppm (approximately 160 mg/kg/day) to mice and up to 2,400 ppm (approximately 120 mg/kg/day) to rats.
 The incidences of hepatocellular tumors were increased in female mice at all but the lowest dose tested.
 No increases in tumor incidence were observed in rats.